maranqz/gofactory/README.md

 ### Options

-`-b`, `--blockedPgs` - list of packages, where the structures should be created by factories.
-By default, all structures in all packages should be created by factories.
+- `-b`, `--blockedPkgs` - list of packages, where the structures should be created by factories.
+By default, all structures in all packages should be created by factories, [tests](testdata/src/factory/blockedPkgs).
+    - `-ob`, `onlyBlockedPkgs` - only blocked packages should use factory to initiate struct, [tests](testdata/src/factory/onlyBlockedPkgs).

 ## Example